ChinYoung/hackathon-marine-litter/README.md

 #### 8/28
 (1) Complete and optimise details.

-(2) Commit own code to the offical repository.

-(3) At 11:00, call a meeting to decide whether we should go to office.
+(2) At 11:00, call a meeting to decide whether we should go to office.

-(4) At 17:00, call a meeting to check the PPT, and give some advice if having.
+(3) At 17:00, call a meeting to check the PPT, and give some advice if having.

 #### 8/29
 (1) check PPT again and give a mock presentation Forenoon.

+(2) Commit own code to the offical repository.

-(2) have a persentation Afternoon.
+(3) have a persentation Afternoon.